anushaladha04/portfolio-site/README.md

 ## About This Project

 I built this portfolio to create a more personal and immersive way to share my work.
-Instead of a standard static layout, the island provides a calm, visual environment that reflects my design style and personality.
+Instead of a standard static layout, the island is a little more fun and interactive!
+Hope you enjoy exploring it.

 ## Contact